parsley42/clu-gopherbot/workspace/README.txt

 Placeholder for workspace directory, where repositories are cloned.
+This directory is unused in Docker containers.